EXCLUSIVE-Czech Republic looks to supply Vietnam more aircraft, radars - source

 By Francesco Guarascio

-HANOI, April 24 (Reuters) - Vietnam is in talks with the Czech Republic for military supplies, including aircraft, radars, upgrades of armoured vehicles and firearms, a Czech government source told Reuters, as Hanoi aims at diversifying its mostly Russian arsenal.
+HANOI, April 24 (Reuters) - Vietnam is in talks with the Czech Republic for military supplies, including aircraft, radars, upgrades of armoured vehicles and firearms, a Czech government source told Reuters, as Hanoi aims to diversify its mostly Russian arsenal.

-Security was one of the top topics discussed with Vietnam leaders by Czech Prime Minister Petr Fiala in a three-day visit to the country last week, the official said, noting that security firms were the largest component of the business delegation that accompanied Fiala.
+Security was one of the main topics discussed with Vietnam leaders by Czech Prime Minister Petr Fiala in a three-day visit last week, the official said, noting that security firms were the largest component of the business delegation that accompanied Fiala.

 Hanoi ordered a dozen L-39NG light-combat aircraft in 2021 from Czech manufacturer Aero Vodochody, with delivery to begin this year.
 There are talks to deliver more such planes, said the source, who attended the high-level meetings and asked not to be named because the talks were internal.

-At the end of a meeting between Fiala and Vietnam's Prime Minister Pham Minh Chinh, the Vietnamese government said "the two leaders agreed to step up cooperation in security-defence," among other fields.
+At the end of a meeting between Fiala and Vietnamese Prime Minister Pham Minh Chinh, the Vietnamese government said "the two leaders agreed to step up cooperation in security-defence", among other fields.

-The official said that Prague could support weapons' technology transfer and local manufacturing if significant supply deals were concluded.
+The official said that Prague could support the transfer of weapons technology and local manufacturing if significant supply deals were concluded.

-Of the 15 companies that composed the Czech business delegation, four were security firms.
+Of the 15 companies that made up the Czech business delegation, four were security firms.
 They were Czechoslovak Group, Colt CZ Group, Omnipol and STV GROUP, the official said.

+Similar talks were held in past days with Indonesian civilian officials and Philippines counterparts, as part of the Czech delegation's tour of Asian countries.

-Omnipol officials also held talks in Vietnam about the possible sale of dual-use radars to be installed in civilian and military airports, the official said.
+Omnipol officials also held talks in Vietnam about the possible sale of dual-use radar to be installed in civilian and military airports, the official said.

 In Hanoi, STV Group and Czechoslovak Group discussed possible contracts to upgrade Vietnam's Soviet-made tanks and armoured vehicles with advanced technologies including communication equipment.